marciaharris/tracker/README.md

 # The name of the project is Your Friendly Task
 This is a task tracker that allows users to record their tasks with motivational quotes and cute pictures of cats to keep the user in good spirits.
 Unique features include a *card component* generated for each task for easy seperation.

-**In order to set up this project you need to run npm install** Afterwards run npm run dev and follow the instrucitons to open the localhost link.
+**In order to set up this project you need to run npm install**.
+Afterwards run npm run dev and follow the instructions to open the localhost link.

 # The technologies I am using include React + Vite